Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/sdk_integration.md

         PrebidMobile.setShareGeoLocation(true)
     }
 ```
-If the ShareGeoLocation flag is set to true, then Prebid Mobile will send the user's geolocation to Prebid Server.
+The `setTimeoutMillis` sets how much time bidders have to submit their bids.
+It is important to choose a sufficient timeout - if it is too short, there is a chance to get less bids, and if it is too long, it can slow down ad loading and user might wait too long for the ads to appear.
+If the `setShareGeoLocation` flag is set to true, then Prebid Mobile will send the user's geolocation to Prebid Server.